hontercarr/Invoice-System/README.md

+## Note
+> This repository is no longer maintained.

 # Invoice-System
 > Invoice System Project for Mr. Erik Farrar built with Node.js, Express, Handlebars, and MongoDB (yes I know I failed to spell Major just relax)